Melamine: Food adulterant

+Medicine

 Melamine derivatives of arsenical drugs are potentially important in the treatment of African trypanosomiasis.

 Melamine use as non-protein nitrogen (NPN) for cattle was described in a 1958 patent.
 In 1978, however, a study concluded that melamine "may not be an acceptable non-protein N source for ruminants" because its hydrolysis in cattle is slower and less complete than other nitrogen sources such as cottonseed meal and urea.